5 Common Tax Questions

 Q: Can I deduct interest from my home equity line of credit?

 A: It depends.
 You can’t deduct interest on your home equity loan unless it is used to substantially improve a qualified residence or acquire a second home.
-So, if you use you HELOC to purchase a car, as an example, that interest deduction will no longer qualify.
+So, if you use your HELOC to purchase a car, as an example, that interest deduction will no longer qualify.

 You can also receive state income tax credits or deductions, and the amount varies by state.
 Over 30 states, including the District of Columbia, currently offer a deduction or tax credit.
-In most cases, the taxpayer must contribute to their home state’s 529 plan to qualify for a state income tax benefit.6
+In most cases, the taxpayer must contribute to their home state’s 529 plan to qualify for a state income tax benefit.

 Q: What are the tax advantages of giving gifts and transferring wealth?

-A: In 2022, you can give a gift of up to $16,000 without being taxed ($17,000 in 2023), and your lifetime estate tax exclusion is $12.06 million in 2022 ($12.92 million in 2023).7 Consider consulting with an estate planning lawyer if you’re using annual gifts to transfer your estate before your death.
+A: In 2023, you can give a gift of up to $17,000 without being taxed, and your lifetime estate tax exclusion is $12.92 million.5 Consider consulting with an estate planning lawyer if you’re using annual gifts to transfer your estate before your death.

 Tax Guide 2022